ivanklak/theory/JS_theory.md

 A `class` can extend another class of object, and **inherit** all methods of both classes.
 If the inherited class has a method with the same name, the closest method takes precedence.

-Inside the children class ypu can reference the parent class calling `super()`
+Inside the children class ypu can reference the parent class calling `super()`.

+In the constructor, the `super()` keyword is used as a function calling the parent constructor.
+It must be called before the first access to the `this` keyword in the constructor body.
+The `super` keyword can also be used to call functions of the parent object.

 ```js
 class Programmer extends Preson {